Self-averaging parameter estimation for coarse-grained particle models: Example 3: LJ binary mixture

 As a consequence, the friction force in Eq.~(\ref{LJ-SDE}) is proportional to the velocity, with a configuration-dependent many-body friction coefficient.
 In this sense, the heavy particles effectively perceive an \textit{isotropic} medium, where the friction is determined by the instantaneous configuration of the surrounding particles.

 In Fig.~\ref{Fig:LJ-1}(b), we also plot, for comparison, the mobility predicted by the anisotropic RPY model.
 The RPY tensor predicts distinct longitudinal and transverse couplings, with $\mu_\parallel(r)>\mu_\perp(r)$ and an asymptotic ratio $\mu_\parallel/\mu_\perp \to 2$ at large separation.
 By contrast the LJ system displays isotropic mobility $\mu_\parallel(r)=\mu_\perp(r)$ at intermediate distances.
-This indicates that the hydrodynamic interactions in the LJ system are not of the RPY type.
+This indicates that, at the level of the inferred pair mobility, the LJ tracer-bath system differs from the RPY form in this regime.
 Note that the RPY mobility tensor emerges from a continuum, low-Reynolds-number approximation for rigid spherical particles of prescribed hydrodynamic radius suspended in an incompressible viscous solvent.
 By contrast, in the present LJ mixture the tracer particles differ from the bath only through their inertia.
 In particular, there is no {\em a priori} geometric radius or boundary condition that would justify a direct identification of the tracers with continuum spheres.
-Accordingly, the RPY curves—constructed using $D_0$ measured from MD and an assumed hydrodynamic radius $a$— in Fig. \ref{Fig:LJ-1} (b) should be regarded as qualitative.
+Accordingly, the RPY curves—constructed using $D_0$ measured from MD and an assumed hydrodynamic radius $a$— in Fig. \ref{Fig:LJ-1} (b) should be regarded only as a qualitative reference for the shape of the inferred pair mobility, not as a validation metric for the fitted CG model.

 At large separations, the parallel mobility develops mild oscillations that we attribute to finite-size effects and low pair statistics.